-Now, in addition to his excellent blog posts, he’s also got a new book out titled Retire Early with Real Estate, and his master course, Real Estate Start School, which opens for enrollment twice a year, in the spring and in the fall.
+In addition to his excellent blog posts, he’s also authored a book titled Retire Early with Real Estate, and he has his master course, Real Estate Start School, which opens for enrollment twice a year, in the spring and in the fall.

 Real Estate Start School